gramster/photorg/README.md

     photorger --help

 to see them.
-There are three main commands: `info`, `move` and `clean`, to get EXIF info, move files into folders based on creation date, and remove duplicates, respectively.
+There are three main commands: `info`, `move` and `clean`, to get EXIF info, move files into folders based on creation date, and remove duplicates, respectively. `clean` and `move` can be destructive and result in the loss of files for which I take no responsibility; use at your own risk.
+You can use `--pretend` to see what actions would be taken in a trial run.

     photorger info <fname>